szczyglis-dev/py-gpt/README.md

 ## Context storage

 On the application side, the context is stored in the `SQLite` database located in the base profile/application workdir (`db.sqlite`).
 A project data-workdir override does not move this database.
-In addition, all history is also saved to `.txt` files for easy reading.

 Once a conversation begins, a title for the chat is generated and displayed on the list to the left.
 This process is similar to `ChatGPT`, where the subject of the conversation is summarized, and a title for the thread is created based on that summary.
 You can change the name of the thread at any time.